 Fortunately, these counterfeit wines led to the introduction of the first designation of origin for wine in Italy.
 This 1931 protection paved the way for similar designations across Sicily in Europe.
 In 1969, it was further refined as part of Italy’s new DOC rules.

 That is until multigenerational Marsala winemakers like Marco de Bartoli began to turn things around.
 The 1990s ushered in a new wave of old winemaking in Marsala.
-Quality aged Marsala sweet wines began to re-enter the market, without the Brandy added.
+Quality-aged sweet Marsala wines began re-entering the market without the Brandy added.
 After all, fortified Marsala wine was not believed to be authentic, traditional Marsala wine.

 Marsala DOC – Fortified Wines

-Today, winemakers within the Marsala DOC produce wine in a variety of methods, including the Solera-style aging method.
+Today, winemakers within the Marsala DOC produce wine in various methods, including the Solera-style aging method.
 However, to fall within the DOC, all wines must be fortified with a neutral spirit or unfermented grape must to increase the alcohol.

 These three Marsala categories by grape composition are: